Now Open

 • Gooseberry Mesa in Hurricane — iconic slickrock mountain biking

-SGWOM will update this page as Washington City releases official information on the Washington Wheels Park grand opening, including exact dates, ribbon-cutting ceremony details, opening-weekend events, and any demonstration contests.
-For time-sensitive announcements, follow Washington City Parks & Recreation official channels.
+Now that Washington Wheels Park is open, Washington City is expected to host demonstrations, contests, and community events at the facility given its Olympic-style qualifying course.
+For the latest schedule, follow Washington City Parks & Recreation official channels or check washingtonutah.gov.
 If you'd like to receive email updates about action sports events, new parks, and community recreation announcements in Southern Utah, subscribe to the SGWOM newsletter.

 Washington Wheels Park FAQ